 Landslide debris was not observed during our subsurface exploration and no ancient landslides are known to exist on the site.
 No landslides are known to exist, or have been mapped, in the vicinity of the site.
-Geologic mapping of the site conducted during our investigation reveal no geomorphic expressions indicative of landsliding.
+Geologic mapping of the site conducted during our investigation, and review of aerial imagery of the site, reveal no geomorphic expressions indicative of landsliding.